fanweng/dev-cheatsheets/env-configs/vscode/README.md

 # Visual Studio Code

+> Now VSCode user settings can be synced with GitHub account.

 ## User Settings

 Copy `settings.json` into the `User` directory which location depends on the OS platform.